Goals and Objectives

 1. Strengthen the Lopez Island Farm Education (LIFE) program at the local school by contributing on-farm classes and providing farm produce and meat to the school cafeteria at reduced cost.

 2. Develop week-long farm intensive courses for public school and Waldorf students K-12 to gain hands-on experience of complete work processes involved e.g. in plant propagation, animal husbandry, food processing, or forest management.

 3. Create a Waldorf Kindergarten at the farm that maximizes opportunities for small children to experience whole life cycles in forest, garden, orchard and at pond sites, and in interaction with farm animals and wildlife.

-4. Expand farm stay accomodations for adults to experience the therapeutic effects of live-giving foods, a clean, wholesome environment, sound life habits and natgural medicines.
+4. Expand farm stay accommodations for adults to experience the therapeutic effects of live-giving foods, a clean, wholesome environment, sound life habits and natural medicines.

 5. Motivate the island community to take ownership of their food sources by investing in the Future Farm Project through donations, grants, or purchasing ownership shares.

-The Future Farm Project is presently funded through continuing investments by the owners, through farm production and educational programs, through public research grants, WSU BIOAg grants, and through donations by the Heller Family Foundation on Lopez Island.
+The Future Farm Project is presently funded through continuing investments by the owners, through farm production and educational programs, through public research grants, WSU BIOAg grants, and through donations.

 Donations to the Future Farm Project (or specific projects) are received through A.W.I.S.H.
 (A World Institute of Sustainable Humanity), a 501©3 organization under whose umbrella SSCSA is established as a non-profit organization.